 The market for youth bats isn’t as well established as the one for adult bats, and that can make it hard to find a good bat for little league games and the like.
 Fortunately, Easton has come up with the Easton Beast Hyperlite to fill that very need.

-I was a bit reluctant to believe all the manufacturer claims seeing as this is a little league bat being described as an MLB-class product, but after taking it out for a test run I was very — pleasantly — surprised.
+I was a bit reluctant to believe all the manufacturer’s claims because this is a little league bat being described as an MLB-class product, but after taking it out for a test run, I was pleasantly surprised.
 Let’s take a closer look at what makes this youth bath from Easton so great.

 Firstly, let’s check out the bat in action:

 If you’re getting this bat as a gift for a young ballplayer, then you want to make sure that it’s approved for play.
 There are far too many horror stories of young players receiving a gift bat that wasn’t approved for their league and getting banned as a result.

 Fortunately, the Easton 2019 Beast Hyperlite is approved for play not only in the little league but also in a variety of other leagues.